Oculus Quest is Facebook’s latest attempt to get you into VR

 So far, it's been a mixed bag.

-There's also Facebook's powerhouse headset, the $399 Rift, which competes with HTC's $499 Vive, Sony's $299 PlayStation VR.
+There's also Facebook's powerhouse headset, the $399 Rift, which competes with HTC's $499 Vive and Sony's $299 PlayStation VR.
 Released in 2016, two years after Facebook's acquisition of Oculus, the Rift requires a computer to power its rich VR experiences, like dramatic spaceship battles and lush lively computer-generated forests.

 Anshel Sag, an analyst at Moor Insights & Strategy, believes Facebook will puts most of its marketing muscle into promoting the Quest.
 He compared it to mass-market cars that aren't the cheapest but aren't muscle cars either.
 "This is their Honda Civic," Sag said.